Silent night . . . holy night . . .

 By what means shall we practice wondering into knowing when we are so deeply immersed in the seasonal pronouncements of Madison Avenue, where Christmas begins in early November and ends on December 26, whence commences Valentine’s Day; when in all times and seasons the media message is a weirdly incongruous (and John Lennonesque) amalgam of “be here now” and “serve yourself.”

-Well, alright then!
-For 2020, resolve to be here now, and to serve yourself, but do it in this most excellent way: by cultivating silence and overcoming time within one of the classic disciplines of daily prayer—where the pulse of the Psalms calms the breath, the pockets of silence center the spirit, and the liturgical calendar frees us from the shackles of time.
+Well, all right then!
+For 2022, resolve to be here now and to serve yourself, but do it in this most excellent way: by cultivating silence and overcoming time within one of the classic disciplines of daily prayer—where the pulse of the Psalms calms the breath, the pockets of silence center the spirit, and the liturgical calendar frees us from the shackles of time.